bjhardcastle/cat_packaging/project_0/README.md

 ## overview

-- `nwb.py` uses a function from `utils.py`
+- [`nwb.py`](nwb.py) imports [`utils.py`](utils.py) and uses one of its functions
-- all required dependenices need to be manually installed
+- all required dependenices need to be installed manually
+    - ideally a `requirements.txt` should be provided

 ## setup
-Create venv:
+Change directory into this folder and create a venv:
 ```
 python -m venv .venv
 ```